ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

   states (beyond correlation induced by location, age, and sex, which is accounted for through its stratified adjustments).

-  As reported in the GBD 2019 methods appendix, "[they] tested the contribution of dependent and independent comorbidity in the US MEPS data and found that **independent comorbidity was the dominant factor** even though well-known examples of dependent comorbidity exist, such as clustering of conditions
+  As reported in the GBD 2019 methods appendix, "[GBD] tested the contribution of dependent and independent comorbidity in the US MEPS data and found that **independent comorbidity was the dominant factor** even though well-known examples of dependent comorbidity exist, such as clustering of conditions